cloud-elements/devportal/docs/guides/common-resources/createapi.md

 2. Copy the `vendorPath` and `type` fields to a new JSON body.
 3. Rename `vendorPath` to `path`.
 3. Use the new JSON body for `POST /organizations/objects/definitions` (see [Create a New Common Resource](#create-a-new-common-resource)).
+4. Continue to the next step: [map fields to the common resource](mappingapi.html).

 ### cURL Example